-- Continue to approach juvenile sampling programs in a spatially balanced random design, to acknowledge variability in growth between habitat types (e.g., upstream versus downstream) and age classes. - Survival estimates should be revised as additional data is collected going forward.
+- Continue to approach juvenile sampling programs in a spatially balanced random design, to acknowledge variability in growth between habitat types and year classes. - Survival estimates should be revised as additional data is collected going forward.
 Results from survival estimates should be used to continually update abundance estimates for White Sturgeon of hatchery origin in the LCR.
 This information can be used to revise the Conservation Aquaculture Program and help guide long-term population targets. - Sampling effort should continue to be focused using setlines as they minimize harm to the individual and can be fished for longer time periods throughout all areas that juveniles have been identified to use in the LCR.

-- Continue to describe the diet of juvenile White Sturgeon in the LCR using gastric lavage. - Determine sex and stage of maturity for the hatchery population, and describe variability attributable to year class and habitats if possible. - Use known age hatchery-reared juveniles to develop ageing methodology to improve confidence in the ages of wild origin juveniles. - Continue to monitor habitat use and distribution of juveniles under varying operational scenarios over the life of the monitoring program.
+- Continue to describe the diet of juvenile White Sturgeon in the LCR using nonlethal methods such as gastric lavage or stable isotopes. - Determine sex and stage of maturity for the hatchery population, and describe variability attributable to year class and habitats if possible. - Continue to monitor habitat use and distribution of juveniles under varying operational scenarios over the life of the monitoring program.